Zhu-Shatong/Zhu-Shatong/README.md

   - 📊 **Econometrics:** I'm actively engaged in empirical analysis within the field of econometrics.
   - 🤖 **Multi-Agent Systems:** I have experience in multi-agent reinforcement learning.
   - 🌐 **Project "FinanceSmart"**: Working on a comprehensive financial LLM to enhance data-driven decisions in finance.
-  - 🏥 **Interest in Healthcare:** I am keen on exploring multimodal data integration in medical contexts.

 ### News 📢
 - _2024.11._ &emsp; 🏆 **Second-time Laureate of the National Scholarship!**